 Currently Enrolling Trials

-Fluad has been approved as trivalent vaccine produced from three influenza virus strains (two subtype A and one type B) and as a quadrivalent vaccine.
-Fluad Quadrivalent utilizes the same MF59 adjuvant technology as Fluad, but includes an additional strain.
+Fluad is a trivalent vaccine produced from three influenza virus strains (two subtype A and one type B).
+Fluad Quad is a quadrivalent vaccine and utilizes the same MF59 adjuvant technology as Fluad, but includes an additional strain.

 Fluad is supplied as a solution for intramuscular injection.
 The recommended dose is a single 0.5 mL dose.